Micah125/learn-csharp-milestones/README.md

 ## Chapter 1
 Getting to Know Your Environment (9–21)

-- [ ] ✏️ Open the reference manual for any component from inside Unity.
-Paste the link: **??** https://docs.unity3d.com/6000.0/Documentation/Manual/GameObjects.html
+- [✅] ✏️ Open the reference manual for any component from inside Unity.
+Paste the link: https://docs.unity3d.com/6000.0/Documentation/Manual/GameObjects.html
-- [ ] ✏️ Find the button to jump to the scripting reference the any reference manual page.
-Paste the link: **??** https://docs.unity3d.com/6000.0/Documentation/Manual/class-Rigidbody.html
+- [✅] ✏️ Find the button to jump to the scripting reference the any reference manual page.
+Paste the link: https://docs.unity3d.com/6000.0/Documentation/Manual/class-Rigidbody.html
-- [ ] ✏️ Search for the `Strings` class in [Microsoft's C# documents](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/).
-Paste the link: **??** https://learn.microsoft.com/en-us/dotnet/api/system.string?view=net-8.0
+- [✅] ✏️ Search for the `Strings` class in [Microsoft's C# documents](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/).
+Paste the link: https://learn.microsoft.com/en-us/dotnet/api/system.string?view=net-8.0

 ## Chapter 2
 The Building Blocks of Programming (22–37)

-- [ ] Open the Unity project contained within this repo
+- [✅] Open the Unity project contained within this repo
-- [ ] Create Assets/Scripts/LearningCurve.cs
+- [✅] Create Assets/Scripts/LearningCurve.cs
-	- [ ] Create C# variables with typeof `int`, `float`, `string`, and `bool`
+	- [✅] Create C# variables with typeof `int`, `float`, `string`, and `bool`
-	- [ ] Add a single line, multi line, and summary comment to LearningCurve.cs
+	- [✅] Add a single line, multi line, and summary comment to LearningCurve.cs
-	- [ ] Run the code in LearningCurve by attaching it to the Main Camera GameObject
+	- [✅] Run the code in LearningCurve by attaching it to the Main Camera GameObject

 ## Chapter 3
 Diving into Variables, Types, and Methods (38–64)

-- [ ] Update Assets/Scripts/LearningCurve.cs
+- [✅] Update Assets/Scripts/LearningCurve.cs
-	- [ ] Variables
+	- [✅] Variables
-		- [ ] Use access modifiers to make your variables explicitly `public` and `private`
+		- [✅ ] Use access modifiers to make your variables explicitly `public` and `private`
-		- [ ] Use `Debug.Log` and `Debug.LogFormat` to log your variables to the console
+		- [✅] Use `Debug.Log` and `Debug.LogFormat` to log your variables to the console
-		- [ ] Concatenate strings using the `+` operator, and the string interpolation method `$`
+		- [✅] Concatenate strings using the `+` operator, and the string interpolation method `$`
-	- [ ] Methods
+	- [✅] Methods
-		- [ ] Define a simple method with parameters
+		- [✅] Define a simple method with parameters
-		- [ ] Add a return type and return some data from a method
+		- [✅] Add a return type and return some data from a method
-		- [ ] Use data returned from a method
+		- [✅] Use data returned from a method
-- [ ] ✏️ Explain some differences between public and private variables: **??**
+- [✅] ✏️ Explain some differences between public and private variables: **??**
+Public variables can be  accessed from other classes and scripts in Unity, so you can use various differing scripts to modify them while on the otehr hand private variables are restricted to the class where they are defined.

 ## Chapter 4
 Control Flow and Collection Types (65–93)